yeatmanlab/roar-docs/docs/developer/tasks-variants/README.md

 * **Variant ID as immutable key** ensures reproducibility and clean version control
 * **Dev variants stored as real variants** avoids custom logic for freeform runs, simplifying the schema
 * **Task Spec abstraction** clearly captures full execution context for a run
+* **Use of a status field** to differentiate between published and dev variants allows for future lifecycle states.

 ---